 Restream features you’ll love

 - Powerful multi-platform streaming support.
-Restream can share your video stream directly on 30+ well-known platforms, including YouTube, Facebook, and Twitch.
+Restream can share your video stream directly on well-known platforms, including YouTube, Facebook, Twitch, and more, all at the same time.
 If you find one that isn’t supported out of the box, manually adding it is simple enough.

 - Easy to use and set up in minutes.
 Even if you’ve never live streamed any event in the past, Restream can get you started quickly in a few minutes.
 It is very easy to use too.